Azure/aca-landing-zone-accelerator/scenarios/aca-internal/terraform/README.md

   [![Launch Azure Cloud Shell](https://learn.microsoft.com/azure/includes/media/cloud-shell-try-it/launchcloudshell.png)](https://shell.azure.com)
 - Latest [Terraform tools](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/install-cli)
+- PowerShell 7.0, if you would like to use PowerShell to do your Azure Storage Account for Terraform Remote State

 ## Steps

 1. Clone/download this repo locally, or even better fork this repository.

-   > :twisted_rightwards_arrows: If you have forked this reference implementation repo, you can configure the provided GitHub workflow.
-Ensure references to this git repository mentioned throughout the walk-through are updated to use your own fork.

    ```bash
    git clone https://github.com/Azure/aca-landing-zone-accelerator.git
    cd aca-landing-zone-accelerator/scenarios/aca-internal/terraform
    ```
-1. Update naming convention. *Optional.*
+2. Update naming convention. *Optional.*

    The naming of the resources in this implementation follows the Cloud Adoption Framework's resource [naming convention](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming).
 Your organization might have a naming strategy in place, which possibly deviates from this implementation.
 In most cases you can modified what is deployed by modifying the following two files:

-   - [**variables.tf**](../../shared/terraform/modules/naming/variables.tf) contains the nameing convention.
+   - [**variables.tf**](../../shared/terraform/modules/naming/variables.tf) contains the naming convention.
    - [**local.tf**](../../shared/terraform/modules/naming/local.tf) contains the [abbreviations](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations) for resources (`resourceTypeAbbreviations`) and Azure regions (`regionAbbreviations`) used in the naming convention.
-2. :world_map: Choose your deployment experience.
+3. :world_map: Choose your deployment experience.

-   This reference implementation comes with *three* implementation deployment options.
+   This reference implementation comes with *two* implementation deployment options.
 They all result in the same resources and architecture, they simply differ in their user experience; specifically how much is abstracted from your involvement.

    - Follow the "[**Standalone deployment guide**](#standalone-deployment-guide)" if you'd like to simply configure a set of parameters and execute a single CLI command to deploy.